georgiavachon/EC327-SmartList/README.md

 Instructions on how to compile and run our program:
 To compile, open terminal in this directory and run the command:

-   $g++ EC327-SmartList.cpp -o SmartList -lsfml-graphics -lsfml-window -lsfml-system
+   $make smart

 Then, run the program by executing the command:

-   $SmartList
+   $smart

 Test Cases:
-You may either type these test cases into our program or paste them in after line 361.
+TO experience the full effect of our app, you may type in the test cases one at a time as the program is meant to function.
+If you would like to speed up this process, you can copy paste the test cases after line 316 of our main code.